gofynd/fdk-client-kotlin/documentation/platform/CART.md

 ### getCartList
-Get cart list for store os user
+Retrieve a list of carts.